singhambuj/Airflow-in-Docker/README.md

 # Airflow-in-Docker
 In this i have included command history of each setup, i have removed unnecessary installation info after each command execution to make it short.
 You may refer the desired file according to your need.

+## To run RabbitMQ in docker use this command:
+`docker run -d --hostname rmq --name rabbit-server -p 15672:15672 -p 5672:5672 rabbitmq:3-management`